emmajanedrews/base-template/_posts/2018-01-31-a-market-recap-and-a-few-market-predictions.md

 Since the end of 2017, new home sales are at the highest level we’ve seen in a decade.

-Additionally, sales of previously-owned homes are at the highest level in even longer than a decade, and **starts of single-family home construction are the strongest they’ve been in 10 years**, as well.
+Additionally, sales of previously owned homes are at the highest level in even longer than a decade, and **starts of single-family home construction are the strongest they’ve been in 10 years**, as well.
 Also, applications to build such properties have also advanced to the fastest pace since August of 2007.

 As for mortgage rates, they are projected to rise at the end of the year to around 4.5%.